Developing Fair, Transparent and Sound Business and Anti-Corruption

 We established an internal whistleblower system (GS Yuasa Group corporate ethics hotline) that allows Group directors, employees (including part-time and short-term employees), advisors, temporary workers, workers who provide work to the Group under worker dispatch or subcontracting agreements, and the directors and employees of business partners to anonymously report if they discover any violations of laws and regulations or company rules, other improper or inappropriate conduct by Group employees, and other matters that may constitute such violations or improper conduct.

 The system includes internal and external whistleblower contacts* that make it possible to submit reports 24 hours a day, 365 days a year by email and other means.
 A management division (Corporate Office) that is independent from management and business divisions rigorously investigates the particulars of reports and responds promptly and appropriately according to the severity and urgency of the matter.
 In addition, we ensure that information relating to whistleblowers is managed rigorously and that whistleblowers are protected in accordance with the Whistleblower Protection Act so that they are not subject to disadvantageous treatment as a result of making a report.
+We put up posters about the hotline at key locations of all business sites and domestic Group companies to inform employees of the Company and domestic Group companies as well as others.

 In addition, we survey all employees of domestic Group companies about compliance once each year to raise awareness of compliance with the aim of detecting any compliance violations at an early stage and preventing violations.
 If any improper or inappropriate conduct (including circumstances relating to compliance risks that may arise in the future) are identified as a result of the survey, we make any necessary improvements.